Over The Counter Hearing Aids – Finally Purchasable? (2021 Updated)

 For as long as most of us can remember, Over The Counter (OTC) hearing aids didn’t exist.
 If you needed a hearing aid, you first had to see a hearing health professional, receive an official medical examination, and then purchase a tested and fitted hearing aid.

 But all that is changing.
-Soon you’ll be able to buy hearing aids over the counter!
+Soon you’ll be able to buy hearing aids over the counter because of the OTC hearing aid act!

 Traditionally, hearing aids required a medical evaluation and prescription from a hearing health professional.
 Under this law, a new category of hearing aids, called OTC hearing aids was created.
 This new category of hearing aids will be directly purchasable online and over the counter without a prescription, hearing test, or even office visit.
 These OTC hearing aids are intended to be used by those with mild to moderate hearing loss.